Sounie/springer-gocd-cloudfoundry-plugin/README.md

 # springer-gocd-cloudfoundry-plugin
-Go plugin for detecting application version in Cloud Foundry.
+Go plugin for detecting application version whenever the application is deployed into Cloud Foundry.

 Status: Version 1.0.2 released.
 Binary distribution jar now available for each release.